rufinogs/Robotics_Project/index.md

 </div>

 ### The Image Processing
-In this practice i have used an important robotic sensir.
+In this practice i have used an important robotic sensor.
 This sensor is <b>the camera sensor</b> who gives a lot of information.
 The camera is a cheap sensor and i think it is the best price quality sensor in the market.
 In this practice i do an image processing.
 Firts i get the <b> RSV image</b> and <b> I convert into a HSV image</b>.
 Then i create a mask for this imagen and filetered to get a <b> Binary Image</b> to get more information from the image and use it to create the code to redirect the car following the red line in the race circuit.

 <figure class="align-center">